-In December 2023, Kiniksa UK allocated all of its U.S. rights, title and interest in, among other things, certain contracts (including the Regeneron Agreement), intellectual property rights, product filings and approvals and other information, plans and inventory owned or controlled by the Company insofar as they related exclusively or primarily to ARCALYST to Kiniksa UK's Swiss branch office.
+In December 2023, Kiniksa UK allocated all of its rights, title and interest in, among other things, certain contracts (including the Regeneron Agreement), intellectual property rights, product filings and approvals and other information, plans and inventory owned or controlled by the Company insofar as they related exclusively or primarily to ARCALYST to Kiniksa UK's Swiss branch office.

 The December 2023 allocation of the assets to the Swiss branch did not result in a taxable disposal for Kiniksa UK as the allocation was to a branch within the entity.
-The future results of Kiniksa UK's Swiss branch office are subject to income taxes in Switzerland and the Company expects it will not be subject to tax in the UK.
+The future results of Kiniksa UK's Swiss branch office are subject to income taxes in Switzerland and the Company expects it will not be subject to tax in the UK, United Kingdom.
 Kiniksa UK's Swiss branch office received a step up in basis resulting in a Swiss deferred tax asset.
 The fair value of the allocated ARCALYST intellectual property assets was determined utilizing forecasted cash flows attributable to commercial operations and estimated probabilities of success of such cash flows, discounted to present value utilizing the discounted cash flow method.
 The fair value of the ARCALYST inventory was determined utilizing the average net selling price less estimated costs to sell.

-In January 2024, Kiniksa Bermuda transferred to Kiniksa Switzerland all rights, title and interest in, among other things, certain contracts, intellectual property rights, product filings and approvals and other information, plans and materials owned insofar as they related exclusively or primarily to abipirubart, mavrilimumab and other preclinical assets, excluding certain rights necessary for the completion of Cohort 4 of the Company's ongoing Phase 2 clinical trial of abipirubart in rheumatoid arthritis.
+In January 2024, Kiniksa Bermuda transferred to Kiniksa Switzerland all rights, title and interest in, among other things, certain contracts, intellectual property rights, product filings and approvals and other information, plans and materials owned insofar as they related exclusively or primarily to abiprurabart, mavrilimumab and other preclinical assets, excluding certain rights necessary for the completion of Cohort 4 of the Company's ongoing Phase 2 clinical trial of abiprurabart in rheumatoid arthritis.
+In June 2024, Kiniksa UK terminated its exclusive rights to develop and commercialize mavrilimumab in the Huadong Territory, with such rights reverting to Kiniksa Switzerland.
+Thereafter Kiniksa Switzerland held worldwide rights to develop and commercialize mavrilimumab.

 The consolidated Company did not incur tax liabilities on any of the January 2024 intra-entity transfers since the transferor, Kiniksa Bermuda, is exempt from income tax in Bermuda, its jurisdiction of incorporation.
-Kiniksa present value utilizing the discounted cash flow method.
-The Company recorded deferred tax assets as a result of these contributions, which represent the difference between the stepped-up tax bases and considered positive evidence, including cumulative U.S. income in recent years, primarily related to cost plus arrangements and expectations regarding future profitability.
-The book bases for financial statement purposes.
-At the time of the transfers of the relevant assets, the Company determined it was more likely than not that its U.S. recorded a valuation allowance on the full amount of the Switzerland deferred tax assets are realizable in the future and released the associated valuation allowance as of June 30, 2023.
-This resulted in a benefit of \$19,185 assets.
-There are no material deferred tax assets in the jurisdictions outside Kiniksa US the United States, UK and Kiniksa UK, Switzerland.
+Kiniksa probabilities of success of such cash flows, discounted to present value utilizing the discounted cash flow method.
+The Company recorded deferred tax assets as a result of these contributions, which represent the difference between the stepped-up tax bases and the book bases for financial statement purposes.
+At the time of the transfers of the relevant assets, the Company recorded a valuation allowance on the full amount of the Switzerland deferred tax assets.
+There are no material deferred tax assets in the jurisdictions outside the United States, UK and Switzerland.